Segment Nesting

 Then, the expanded definition of the segment - ((G AND H) OR D) AND (F OR D) AND B

-Simplifying this - (G OR D) AND (H OR D) AND (F OR D) AND B
+Finally, simplify the above expression in this way - (G OR D) AND (H OR D) AND (F OR D) AND B. This query will have nesting level as 1.

 With the above example, we can understand that any segment definition can be broken down